Social Emergency Medicine

-The Stanford Social Emergency Medicine and Population Health Fellowship is a one-year program with an optional second year available for applicants interested in obtaining a Masters in Public Health or Health Services Research.
+The Stanford Social Emergency Medicine and Population Health Fellowship is a two-year program with an option for applicants interested to obtain a Masters in Public Health or Health Services Research.

 The Social EM and Population Health Fellowship is created to form a robust collaboration of faculty and fellows working to enhance our understanding of and our capacity to impact the social determinants of health and disease from the unique vantage point offered by the emergency department.